danchoi/hulu_automuter/README.markdown

 # Hulu Automuter

-Hulu Automuter automatically mutes your computer when a commercial comes on while you're watching content at Hulu.com.
-It automatically unmutes your computer when the content resumes.
+Hulu Automuter automatically mutes your computer while a commercial is playing at Hulu.com.

 [screenshots]